nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Viewing a list of unassigned tasks

-1. Lists all unassigned tasks within HEY MATEz.
+1. View all unassigned tasks

     1. Test case: `viewUnassignedTasks`<br>
        Expected: Lists all tasks that are unassigned within the HEY MATEz.

 ### Viewing a list of uncompleted tasks

-1. Lists all uncompleted tasks within HEY MATEz.
+1. View all uncompleted tasks

    1. Test case: `viewUncompletedTasks`<br>
       Expected: Lists all tasks that are uncompleted within the HEY MATEz.

-### Find tasks by priority
+### Finding tasks by priority

-1. Find all tasks within HEY MATEz with the specified priority
+1. Finding tasks by priority

    1. Test case: `findPriority high`<br>
       Expected: Lists all tasks within HEY MATEz whose priority is **high**.